-Six Flags Over Texas was the brain child of Texas oil man, Angus G. Wynne, Jr. He wanted to create a theme park that would surpass Disneyland in size and would be accessible to more people.
-With that in mind he ended up opening Six Flags Over Texas in 1961.
+Six Flags Over Texas was the brainchild of Texas oilman, Angus G. Wynne, Jr. He wanted to create a theme park that would surpass Disneyland in size and would be accessible to more people.
+With that in mind, he opened Six Flags Over Texas in 1961.

-One of the most famous ghosts in the park is a little girl named Annie who spends her time at the Candy Store.
-According to stories another girl died at the age of 8 when she drowned in Johnson’s Creek.
-Her ghost visits an old farmhouse that now resides in the park; she is also known to walk along local railroad tracks.
+One of the most famous ghosts in the park is a little girl named Annie, who spends her time at the Candy Store.
+According to stories, another girl died at the age of 8 when she drowned in Johnson’s Creek.
+Her ghost visits an old farmhouse that now resides in the park, she is known to walk along local railroad tracks.

 8. Lake Highlands High School

-As the story goes back in the 1970s a student named Elizabeth was in the auditorium.
+As the story goes, back in the 1970s a student named Elizabeth was in the auditorium.
 While over the stage in the grind she fell to her death.
-Students and teachers have heard and seen objects get moved and have heard doors slamming when in the auditorium late at night.
+Students and teachers have heard and seen objects move and have heard doors slamming, when in the auditorium late at night.